 During the interview, we would like to hear more about your motivation and your ideal job.
 We will tell you about the different steps in your search and about life in Switzerland.
 The interview is mainly meant to get acquainted and to find out how we can help you in your search.
 If you responded to a vacancy, we will also discuss it.

-Based on your requirements and your profile, we will introduce you to potential employers to make the perfect match.
+You will be introduced to potential employers based on your expectations and your profile to make the perfect match.
 If the employer is interested in your profile, we will exchange contact details so that you can contact the employer yourself.
 This way, you can get acquainted and see if it is a possible match.

-If you are not sure yet, there is the possibility that PhysioMatch will pay you a fee to get to know the organization in Switzerland.
+If you are not sure yet, there is the possibility that PhysioMatch will pay for your travel expenses to visit and to get to know the organization in Switzerland.
 This way you can walk around for half a day or get a taste of the atmosphere.
 Have you found your ideal job and is there a mutual match?
 Then we can get started.

 Benefits of PhysioMatch

 Looking for a job through us offers you a number of advantages.
-PhysioMatch personally knows many clinics, practices, and hospitals.
+Our mediation partner in Switzerland personally knows many clinics, practices, and hospitals.
 With this network, we can bring you into contact with an organization that really suits you.
 You do not have to look for a job yourself, which can save you a lot of time.
 We will go through your wishes with you and find you a suitable workplace.
 Employers you come into contact with have seen your CV and your requirements and are genuinely interested in you.
 The chances of getting the job are then very high.

 Embarking on a new adventure in Switzerland is no small matter.
 This means that a few things need to be arranged so that you can start off without any worries.
 Fortunately, we can help you with that.
 We tell you everything you need to know to start as a physiotherapist in Switzerland.
 Among other things, we provide information about working conditions, finances, and insurance.
 In addition, there is a step-by-step plan, so that all matters that need to be arranged are clear.